Skye218/Skye218.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm currently a senior student in China Pharmaceutical Univeristy.
 I majoy in Medicinal Chemistry and I'll get my Bachelor's Degree in 2025.
-From my point of view, progressing in Pharmaceutical Science demands a commitment to research and staying at the cutting edge of drug discovery and development.
-I familiarize myself with recent advancements in cancer therapy,pharmacology and computational biology, as they increasingly play a role in drug development.
+I built a solid foundation in Biochemistry, Molecular Biology, and Organic Chemistry during my undergraduate studies, developing a strong interest in biochemistry’s complex molecular interactions.
+My research includes work in synthetic chemistry on small molecule inhibitors and hands-on immunology experience, where I mastered techniques such as Western Blotting and PCR.
+Currently, I’m working on a project to develop RIPK1 inhibitors, combining my chemistry and biochemistry skills to drive innovative research forward.